gkedts/gachasims/README.md

 Simple scripts to simulate and collect data on AvAc's golden capsule pulls.
 Repository contains the following files:

 ## goldsim.py
 A Python 2.7 implementation of the simulator.
 Contains framework for running and collecting data on multiple iterations for statistics reasons (think Monte Carlo sim).
-Also allows for setting runs for specific characters, e.g running 100k strings of attempts to get Rick Jones (last time I did this, though, the sim took over half an hour to run).
+Also allows for setting runs for specific characters, e.g running 100k strings of attempts to get Rick Jones (last time I did this, though, the sim took over half an hour to run all 100k iterations).

 TODO: Add some way to easily update list of heroes and chances (current implementation is hard-coded).
 Could read in csv files with csv package?
 Also, add way to specify conditions for success, e.g "get Hulk to M5".